Weaving a Story 2: oral stage: Cultural references

 Ritsuko and other characters in "Weaving a Story 2: oral stage" name the concept of the "ego boundary", a limit within which the ego recognizes its body as "self" and which if crossed leads to the dissolution of the body into a "quantum state", that is, a state in which the body is formed by quanta rather than atoms.
 In this case, the term ego refers to Sigmund Freud's psychic apparatus model, in which the ego mediates between the instinct of the id and the censure of the superego.
+Scholar Luka Perušić wrote, "ego nurtures our identity, protects our selfhood, and maintains our ability to communicate with others".
 Nerv's operators compare the composition of the liquid inside Eva-01's cockpit, in which Shinji is dissolved, to a "soup of life", the primordial soup from which terrestrial life is thought to have arisen.
 Evangelion Chronicle, an official encyclopedia about the series, and the book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten), edited by Yahata Shoten, likened this detail to the RNA world theory and the theory of chemical evolution, according to which organic substances formed from inorganic substances in the oceans; this term is later used for the LCL sea in the movie The End of Evangelion (1997).
 Other scientific or psychological terms are named during the episode; including apoptosis, Hayflick's limit, the trigonometric concept of tangent, addiction, alienation, and compensation.

 During Shinji's retrieval operation, a Nerv's operator says the boy's "ego boundary results in being fixed in an indefinite loop", and Ritsuko claims the emitted signals remain imprisoned in "Klein's space", referring to the Klein bottle, a three-dimensional version of the Möbius strip.
-Shinji's also monologue mentions internalization, a process through which the superego is formed; repression, identification, and symbiosis, a form of mutual dependence between two living beings.
+Shinji's monologue also mentions internalization, a process through which the superego is formed; repression, identification, and symbiosis, a form of mutual dependence between two living beings.
 Other psychological terms appear on Nerv's monitors; on a graph called Psychic Essence Threshold Signal, the negative axes are labeled destrudo, while the positive axes are named libido.
 They refer to the two concepts in Edoardo Weiss's psychoanalysis of the same name, also known as Eros and Thanatos; they denote the life and expansion drive, and the death and retraction drive, respectively.
 During the rescue operation, there is a death or destrudo reaction, and the term cathexis is named, which in Freudian psychology indicates libidinal investment toward an object.
-In the process, Shinji hers his mother Yui saying: "Anywhere can be heaven if you have the desire to live", which writer Dennis Redmond interpreted as a reference to Akira Kurosawa's 1956 movie Ikiru.
+In the process, Shinji hears his mother Yui saying, "Anywhere can be heaven if you have the desire to live", which writer Dennis Redmond interpreted as a reference to Akira Kurosawa's 1956 movie Ikiru.